Choosing the Right Wheelchair Ramp

 Residential ramps can come in a variety of different styles, colors, and materials.
 One consideration, especially if you’re going to have a permanent ramp installed, is the ramp material you’d prefer.

 Aluminum ramps are strong, durable, and lightweight.
-They can withstand harsh New England winters and require virtually no maintenance.
+They can withstand harsh winter months and require virtually no maintenance.
 Aluminum modular ramp systems are perfect for permanent or temporary installations because they can be easily disassembled and reinstalled in a new location.
 It’s important to make sure that your aluminum ramp has a non-slip walking surface to ensure the safety of those using the ramp in wet or snowy conditions.

 Depending on the aesthetic of your home, wood ramps can be visually appealing.
 However, they can have a few drawbacks.
 Like any wooden deck, wood ramps require maintenance.
 You must be sure to maintain the wood to prevent rotting or warping.
 They can also be slippery when wet.
 A non-slip surface is often required to ensure the safety of those using the ramp.
 Wood ramps are more ideal for permanent solutions, as they require more specific materials and labor.